vbwanere/Pick-and-place-using-Franka-Panda-arm/README.md

-# Pick and Place Robot Project
+# Pick and place using Franka Panda arm

 ## Overview
 This project implements an automated block-stacking system using a Franka Panda robotic arm.
 The system can: